struphy-hub/struphy/doc/sections/developers.rst

 --------------------------

 Struphy provides an extensive framework for adding new model equations.
-A model consists of a set of PDEs togehter with a chosen discretization scheme.
+A model consists of a set of PDEs that has been discretized within the :ref:`gempic` framework.

 Struphy models must be added under ``src/struphy/models/`` in one of the four modules